approx-error/preferences/README.md

 	- Python
 	- Fortran
 - Lots of snippets for the ultisnips plugin
-	- General snippets (/all/all.snippets)
+	- General snippets (all.snippets)
-    - TeX snippets (/tex)
+    - TeX snippets
-    - Python snippets (/python)
+    - Python snippets
-    - Fortran snippets (/fortran)
+    - Fortran snippets
-    - GNU Make snippets (/make/make.snippets)
+    - GNU Make snippets
-	- Snippets for making new snippets (/snippets/snippets.snippets)
+	- Snippets for making new snippets (snippets.snippets)
+	- Vimscript snippets
+    - Shell script snippets
+    - HTML snippets
-	- ...
+    - CSS snippets
-- ...
+    - Javascript snippets

 ### TeX

 - Custom Latex math commands I keep needing (These commands are also recognized by the TeX snippets for a smoother LaTeX experience)

-- ...
+### Scripts

+- A simple python script to initiate a sympy session in terminal for symbolic calculations

 ### Examples